-Scottsbluff Public Schools provides disability insurance to employees who are working at least twenty hours, that will commence upon exhaustion of sick leave days, regardless of how many or how few days were available to the employee.
-Refer to the Negotiated Agreement for Scottsbluff Education Association and Scottsbluff Schools Classified Association.
-Contact the Business Department at the District Office for more details.
+Scottsbluff Public Schools provides disability insurance to employees who are working at least .5 F.T.E. (half-time), that will commence upon exhaustion of sick leave days, regardless of how many or how few days were available to the employee.
+Refer to the Negotiated Agreement for Scottsbluff Board of Education and Scottsbluff Schools Classified Association.
+Contact Human Resources at the District Office for more details.